WingNinCheung/Amasport/README.md

 # Amasport
 Amasport, an Amazon clone, is a full-stack web application for sports products/goods.
-Users can browse a collections of sports products and add desired items to their shopping cart.
+Users can browse a collection of sports products and add desired items to their shopping cart.
 Users can checkout items when they are finished.

 ## Links